dora1300/programmable_coiledcoil_llps/README.md

 ### MD\_parameter\_files
 This folder contains the `.mdp` files for the single molecule and slab simulation procedures (at both 20 us and 40 us).

+### MSD\_analysis
+This folder contains the data files and the custom python script to analysis the MSD data to generate effective diffusion coefficients for the proteins. `.csv` files contain average MSD (averaged over all proteins in the slab simulation) for three replicates for the given protein at the listed temperature.
+Column 1 is the lag-time (tau, ps) and columns 2-4 are the average MSD for all three replicates. `MSD_bootstrap_analysis.py` has the analysis files hardcoded and should only need to be run, with no modification, to generate estimates of effective diffusion coefficients and generate the MSD plot.
+Keep in mind that because we use bootstrap sampling to estimate diffusion coefficients and error of the estimates, the exact numerical values reported in the paper will not be regenerated.
+Internal codenames are used in the file names: 'mcp1' is the simulation of {(gs-S1h-gs-S3h)3 + (gs-S2h)3(gs-S4h)3}; and 'mcp6' is the simulation of {(gs-P5f-gs-P13f)3 + (gs-P6f)3(gs-P14f)3}.

 ### ProteinBuilding
 This folder contains scripts to do protein building, but *only for* proteins with parallel and antiparallel coil segments.
 Instructions and an example are provided.